liferay/liferay-docs/discover/deployment/articles/01-installing-liferay/01-preparing-for-install.markdown

 3. Install either a @product@ bundle or install @product@ on an existing application server (further instructions below).

+4. Choose IPv4 or IPv6.
+Determine which address format is best for your network (further instructions below).

-4. Determine how you'll configure Elasticsearch. @product@'s default embedded configuration is not supported for production use, so you'll have to install Elasticsearch separately, either on the same infrastructure or on its own.
+5. Determine how you'll configure Elasticsearch. @product@'s default embedded configuration is not supported for production use, so you'll have to install Elasticsearch separately, either on the same infrastructure or on its own.

-5. Determine whether you'll use Liferay Marketplace or other third party applications.
+6. Determine whether you'll use Liferay Marketplace or other third party applications.
 If you will, you should enable Liferay's Plugin Access Control List (PACL) security feature.